 To create a simple split level plan

-- 1. Draw a simple rectangular structure divided into two separate halves by an interior wall. - Select one of the rooms and click the 2. - Open Object 📕 edit button.
-See "Room Specification Dialog" on page 169.
+- 1. Draw a simple rectangular structure divided into two separate halves by an interior wall. - Select one of the rooms and click the Open Object ledit button.
+See "Room Specification Dialog" on page 168.